|Best For||Hobbyist Blogger|

 If you use any Google product, then you already have a Blogger account.
-And this integration makes so many little things easier.
+And this integration makes the little things easier.

 Google Photos stores your images.
-You can quickly and simply monetize with the largest ad broker on the Internet (aka Google AdSense) or promote your blog via the largest search network.
+You can quickly monetize with the largest ad broker on the Internet (aka Google AdSense) or promote your blog via the largest search network.

 Speed & Performance

-Google takes care of speed & security.
-You don’t even have to worry about it.
+Google takes care of speed & security, so you don’t have to worry about it.
 Your focus can be 100% on content and promotion.

 Cons of Blogger

-Now, even though Blogger has a lot going for it, it also has a lot of disadvantages – nearly all having to do with the ability to grow as your blog grows.
-Blogger can (and does) host some of the highest-traffic blogs on the Internet, but it is deliberately limited in many ways.
+While Blogger has a lot going for it, it has some key drawbacks, most of them relating to scalability.
+Blogger can (and does) host some of the highest-traffic blogs on the Internet, but it is also very limited.

-Nearly every Blogger complaint that you see on other Blogger reviews will usually come down to the fact their blog has outgrown Blogger in some way (ie, in customization needs, support, etc).
+Nearly every complaint you see on Blogger reviews has to do with the fact the person’s blog has outgrown Blogger in some way (i.e., in customization needs, support, etc.).

-With that said, let’s look at some of the specific disadvantages of Blogger.
+With that in mind, let’s look at some of the specific disadvantages of Blogger.

-As with all Google products, Blogger does not have customer support per se.
+As with all Google products, Blogger doesn’t have much in the way of customer support.
 They have a forum where other users and an occasional Google staffer will answer questions.

-The product is built to have as few potential questions as possible, but as with any product, there will be issues.
+Blogger is built to generate as few potential questions as possible, but as with any product, there will be issues.
 Unlike other website builders – or even WordPress web hosts – there’s no single support contact at Blogger.

 Any issues that you might encounter have to be solved via Google search, DIY troubleshooting, and support forums.

-There is also no way to dictate the display order of your content or create different types of content (ie, portfolio pages).
-There’s no way to radically change the layout for different content or opt-in scripts.
+There is also no way to dictate the display order of your content or create different types of content (i.e., portfolio pages).
+You can’t radically change your website layout for different content or opt-in scripts.

 Blogger is for blogging and nothing else.
-There are plenty of workarounds, but lack of versatility is the main reason most bloggers leave Blogger and move to a self-hosted WordPress solution.
+There are workarounds, but a lack of versatility is the main reason most bloggers leave Blogger and move to a self-hosted WordPress solution.